olimay/voronoi/README.md

 # voronoi

-Utilities for creating and displaying Voronoi Cells.
+Here are some utilities for creating and displaying Voronoi Cells.

+## Demo

+Live demo utilizing R Shiny: https://olimay.shinyapps.io/MidtermVoronoi/

+It displays the cell generation points in red and the cell boundaries in black.

+_Note: The source code for the demo above reuses code, with many thanks, developed by course staff for the Fall 2020 Harvard Extension School course, *MATH E-151: Classic Mathematics with a Modern User Interface* that is not part of this repository._

 ## Voronoi Diagram